 Here’s a list of questions and discussion topics for the novella Hanger Stout, Awake!
 This study guide is saved and being maintained in Google Docs and is available as a free download.
 (In Google Docs, you also save it as a PDF and DOC file).
 If you have additional suggestions about this study guide, feel free to comment here or send me an email (idiotprogrammer at gmail.com).
 Continue reading →

-[2015 Update: For a while Amazon was charging 99 cents for this free ebook, but the situation has been resolved and you can now buy it for free.
-Check the bottom of this page for other places where you can download it for free. ] One of America’s foremost short story writers has made available 3 of his most intriguing stories for a new promotional ebook.
+[2016 Update: For a while Amazon was charging 99 cents for this free ebook, but the situation is unpredictable; sometimes, it’s free and sometimes it’s 99 cents.
+You can always find it for free at the other places.
+If you’re looking for a free copy to read on your Kindle, download the free .mobi file from Smashwords and then use Personal Document Service to send it to your device. ] One of America’s foremost short story writers has made available 3 of his most intriguing stories for a new promotional ebook.
 These 3 stories (first published in the 1980s) were chosen because they are accessible, intricately written and provocative on many levels.
 Also included is a long interview with the author about the craft of storytelling.
 Total: 23,000 words.

 87 year old Jack Matthews has published hundreds of short stories, 7 novels and 8 volumes of literary essays.
 This ebook republishes three of Jack Matthews’ best stories.
 “Amos Smith, the Gunsmith” reaches into the folk tale tradition to produce a nice allegory about human labor.
 “A Woman of Properties” is a satirical suburban tale (reminiscent of Flannery O’Connor or Cheever) about a real estate agent with a grudge.
 “The Girl at the Window” is an unsettling and mysterious tale about our relationship to the past.